paxtonhare/marklogic-debugger/README.md

 `java -jar marklogic-debugger.war --server.port=8090`

-### Known Issues
+### Browser Compatibility

-Doesn't play well with Safari.
-Use Chrome or FireFox.
+Use Chrome or FireFox or Safari.
 Not tested in IE.

 ## Building From Source